Ximene is our Hero.

 Both Ximene’s parents died young.
 Her uncle, Gaston de Foix becomes her guardian.
-Gaston offers her little guidance he is more concerned with gaining political avantage from her position as the rightful Heir to the Lands of Occitan.
+Gaston offers her little guidance.
+He is more concerned with gaining political advantage from her position as the rightful heir to a large portion the Lands of Occitan.

 Her frustration leads to a desire for total independance.
-She believes that if she were to become free to make her own decisions then she could fulfil her destiny.
+She believes that if she were to become free to make her own decisions then she would have a better chance of fulfilling her destiny.

-However the freedom she identifies is the freedom to decide if she should marry and if she does decide in favour of marriage, freedom to choose her own partner.
-She seeks a partner who could share and support her ambition.
+The freedom she initially wants is the freedom to decide if she should marry and if she does decide in favour of marriage, freedom to choose her own partner.
+She seeks a partner who could share and support her destiny.

 This latter issue is urgent as Gaston de Foix is offering her hand in marriage to a number of suitors.
 The favoured candidate is the Black Prince, heir to the throne of England